josefsi012/letterbox/README.md

       }
     }

-Or with iptables:
+Or with `iptables`:

     *nat
      -A PREROUTING -p tcp -d SERVERIP --dport 25 -j REDIRECT --to-ports 2525 COMMIT

-Replace the SERVERIP with the IP of the server letterbox is running on.
+Replace the `SERVERIP` with the IP of the server letterbox is running on.

-# WARNING

-This code is not meant to be run on the open network.
+> ⚠️ __WARNING__: This code is not meant to be run on the open network.
 Make sure it is protected behind a firewall, and is running as an un-privileged user. *Never* run it as root.

+## Building a Docker image

+	cd letterbox
+	docker build .